AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

 async def root():
     return {"message": "Welcome to the Medical Chatbot API.
 Use /docs for API documentation."}
 ```
-The middleware is an important security feature, this app is for learning purposes, this is why `allow_origins` accepts requests from anywhere, but in production, you should restrict the allowed origins to only the ones you trust.
+The middleware is an important security feature, `allow_origins` is set to accept requests from anywhere, this is acceptable only in this case because this is a development environment.
+But in production, you should restrict the allowed origins to only the ones you trust.

 ## Conclusion and Next Steps

-We have re-built the RAG chatbot using a vector database, we used Hugging Face embedding API, and we built a backend API using FastAPI.
+We rebuilt the RAG chatbot using a vector database, used Hugging Face embedding API, and built a backend API using FastAPI.

 The new design is more scalable and easier to deploy, unlike the previous version, we don't need to load the dataset every time we want to retrieve the context, and we got rid of big libraries like `sentence_transformers`, `datasets`, and `faiss`.